 Add remaining broth, carrots, celery, rosemary and thyme into slow cooker.

-Cover and cook on LOW for 5 hours or pressure cook for 45 minutes on HIGH.
+Cover and slow cook on LOW for 5 hours.
+Or 45 minutes in a pressure cook on HIGH.
 (Note 3a for Oven and Stove)

-Add potato, cook on LOW for 3 hours or pressure cook for 10 minutes on HIGH.
+Add potato, slow cook on LOW for 3 hours.
+Or 10 minutes in a pressure cooker on HIGH.
 (Note 3b)

 Remove beef.
 Rest for 5 minutes, then slice thickly.